 Now, as I said earlier, back in 2017 the book was adapted into a movie.
 I haven’t seen it yet, but it’s supposed to be very good and I can’t wait to watch it.
 Its a 12A, so I would probably recommend the book to that sort of age rating because there is some older content – as you would expect in a YA book – and they say the f word once.
 Here is the trailer:

-If you have read this book, want to share a book that you’ve read or have an opinion on other english related things about my blog, just click on the comments section.
+If you have read this book, want to share a book that you’ve read or share your blog, please like and comment.
 I really want to hear your opinion 🙂